 - 1. Open the company page. - 2.
-Click the Add link in the Contacts Section. - 3.
+Click the Add link in the Section for Related Contacts. - 3.
 Fill out the data fields and click Save changes.
 The new contact will be linked automatically to the company.

-Figure 90: Creating a contact on the customer page
+Figure 87: Creating a contact on the customer page